 Our favourite rooms

 Pared down and elegant, the hotel’s rooms are a showcase for Alila’s refined aesthetic: clean lines, crisp linen and lashings of chocolate-hued wood.
-Deluxe Ocean Suites have spectacular vistas from wall-to-wall floor-to-ceiling windows.
 Book a corner Beach Suite for sweeping sea views from the wrap-around balcony.
 The three-bedroom Penthouse has its own infinity lap pool high above the beach – just the thing for a cooling dip in the most minimalist swimwear.
+It's worth noting that the Deluxe Suites face a beach club, so you might be able to hear music during the day and evening (but never after 9pm).

 Take your pick from a trio of freshwater infinity pools, sleek, wood-decked numbers perfectly positioned to blend into the blue, blue sea.